ivodimitrov/rest-api-ruby-framework/README.md

 - [Rest-client](https://github.com/rest-client/rest-client) - Builds and triggers HTTP requests whilst handling
 - [Rspec](https://rspec.info/) - Framework to create and organise our checks. responses to be used in our checks.
+- [Rubocop](https://rubocop.org/) - RuboCop is a Ruby static code analyzer (a.k.a. linter ) and code formatter..
 - [Ruby](https://www.ruby-lang.org/en/) - A popular language with testers.

 The framework contains following areas: